Merck Manual

 Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

 Clonorchis is endemic in East Asia (China, South Korea, northern Vietnam, Taiwan, and parts of Russia), and infection occurs elsewhere among immigrants and people eating raw or undercooked fish, or sometimes shrimp, from endemic areas.
-The number of people infected with C. sinensis is growing, from an estimated 7 million in the 1990s to 15 million worldwide in the 2000s.
+The number of people infected with C. sinensis is growing, from an estimated 7 million in the 1990s to 15 to 20 million worldwide in the 2010s (1, 2).

 Pathophysiology of Clonorchiasis

 Adult forms of C. sinensis live in the bile ducts.
 Eggs are passed in the stool and ingested by snails.
 Cercariae (free-swimming larvae) released from infected snails subsequently infect a variety of freshwater fish and shrimp.
 Humans become infected by eating raw, undercooked, dried, salted, or pickled fish, or less commonly freshwater shrimp, containing encysted metacercariae (resting or maturing stage).
 Metacercariae are released in the duodenum, enter the common bile duct through the ampulla of Vater, and migrate to smaller intrahepatic ducts (or occasionally the gallbladder and pancreatic ducts), where they mature into adults in about 1 month.
 The adults may live 25 years and grow to about 10 to 25 mm by 3 to 5 mm.
-Some U.S. Vietnam veterans have had serologic evidence of exposure to liver fluke infection when tested 5 decades after the war ended, but none had detectable liver fluke parasites by fecal examination (1 Symptoms and signs references Clonorchiasis is infection with the liver fluke Clonorchis sinensis.
-Infection is usually acquired by eating undercooked freshwater fish.
-Most infections are asymptomatic, but when present... read more Symptoms and signs references ).
+For example, some U.S. Vietnam veterans have had serologic evidence of exposure to liver fluke infection when tested 5 decades after the war ended, but none had detectable liver fluke parasites by fecal examination (1).

 Symptoms and Signs of Clonorchiasis